Striped Blandford/Znajek jets from advection of small scale magnetic field: Magnetosphere setup and evolution

-In order to consistently model the accretion of magnetic flux loops in the plunging region, we solve the geodesic equation for free-fall motion in the equatorial plane, matching smoothly the angular velocity to the BH rotation (see eq.~\ref{eq:frame_dragging}).
-Since the plunging region is relatively thin, we employ the same free-falling prescription all over its volume, regardless of the vertical distance to the equator.

 We prescribe a toroidal current $J^\phi_{\rm disc}$ in order to create an electric current in the LAL that supports the \textit{ad hoc} magnetic structure (i.e. a series of concentric magnetic flux tubes with alternate polarity).
 This current is driven during the initialisation and also during the whole evolution of the system.
 Otherwise, the loop structure in the AD and elsewhere is distorted, rapidly dissipated and eventually destroyed.
-It is located underneath the UAL, precisely in the region $r_c>r_{\rm ISCO}$ and $\left|z\right|\leq h_i$, with $h_i$ being the height of the LAL:
+It is located underneath the UAL, precisely in the region $r_c>r_{\rm ISCO}$ and $\left|z\right|\leq h_\textsc{lal}$:

 Here, $l$ denotes the length of the loop along $r_c$.
-In our setup, each model is characterised by three parameters defining the magnetic structure of the loops in the AD: The loop length $l$, the loop height, $h$, which reaches the maximal vertical extension of the UAL, and the accretion speed $v_0$.
-The geometric factors ensure the emergence of loops of equal total flux \citep[following][]{Parfrey2017}.
+In our setup, each model is characterised by three parameters defining the magnetic structure and accretion of the loops in the AD: The loop length $l$, the loop height within the disk, $h$, which reaches the maximal vertical extension of the UAL, and the (uniform) accretion speed $v_0$.
+The latter is applied to shift $J^\phi_{\rm disc}$ inwards in time and to prescribe a plasma velocity for the current in the UAL (\ref{eq:MHDcurrent}).
 We employ $J_0=0.1$ for all the presented setups.
 By construction, the total magnetic flux accumulated by one tube can differ for different loop dimensions.
-Also, we use smooth transitions functions blending into one-another the different regions composing our BH/AD system at their interfaces.
+Also, we use smooth transitions functions blending the different regions composing our BH/AD system into one-another at their interfaces.
 Outside of the disc and plunging region, the time evolution is fully force-free (uncolored regions in Figure~\ref{fig:discsetup}).
 Figure~\ref{fig:Init_Configs} shows the (exemplary) initialisation of a loop system by the prescribed current (\ref{eq:InitCurrent}) for the simplified case without accretion ($v^r=0$) and a force-free plunging region.